StydeNet/html/README.md

 ## More documentation

-You can find a lot of comments if you dig into the source course, as well as unit tests in the spec/ directory, you can also clone the [integration tests repository](https://github.com/StydeNet/html-integration-tests).
+You can find a lot of comments if you dig into the source code, as well as unit tests in the spec/ directory, you can also clone the [integration tests repository](https://github.com/StydeNet/html-integration-tests).

 If you have additional questions, feel free to contact me on Twitter ([@Sileence](https://twitter.com/sileence)) or send me an email to [admin@styde.net](mailto:admin@styde.net).